thavan/thavan/_drafts/2017-04-16-understand-web-programming-with-python.md

 categories: python
 ---

 It's being said that there are more web frameworks in Python than the number of keywords in Python.
 The most popular ones are Django and Flask.
 If you can learn any one them, you will sure have a successful career as a web developer.
 But, have you ever thought how these web frameworks are actually working?
 This posts tries address that.
-What happens under the hood?

 Let's start with a web server.
-What is a web server?
-Web server is something that delivers web pages.
-For example when you type google.com in your browser, you get the google home page loaded in to the browser.
+Web server is a program that delivers web pages.
+For example when you type [www.example.com](http://www.example.com) in your browser, you get the google home page loaded in to the browser.
 The page you are seeing came from a web server.
 When you request a page in your browser, your web server gets that request and it gives back the requested page.

 If the page is static page this works well.
 You just need to serve a single html page.
 We can put these html pages in a folder, that web server can read and you are done.
 But unfortunately not all servers works this way.
-Let's say you request a page in facebook www.facebook.com/friends/.
+Let's say you request a page in facebook [http://www.facebook.com/friends/]().
 Here facebook needs check if you are logged in and need get all of your friend from database and create a html page with all these information and send back to you.
 All these tasks cannot be done by a web server.
 They are not programming languages to do these kind of tasks.
 A programming language like Java, Python can do these kind of tasks.

 Application servers on the other hand, are designed to process your request with specific programming language.
 For example a Tomcat server is a Java application server. uwsgi is a Python application application server.
 These application servers understands languages like Python or Java.